 - What is deeply true shocks you.

 For me this inspiring book shows that it is essential to wake up to the nature of our illusions and false attachments and to gain spiritual knowledge and understanding about ourselves and the divine source of all that is good and true.
-At the same time what is also needed is a heartfelt acceptance of the factors that stand in the way of our journey of personal transformation and a willingness to work on personal change.
+At the same time it demonstrates we also need a heartfelt acceptance of the factors that stand in the way of our journey of personal transformation.
+Furthermore, to progress, we must willingly work on personal change.

 The process of spiritual growth described in Observing Spirit is challenging.
 It takes effort, and there are times when spiritual enlightenment about yourself will not be a particularly pleasant experience.
 But that with the spiritual power of the divine working within oneself, it is so much easier for you to see your true intentions and to listen to other people and appreciate the goodness in them.